-Boeing loses more 737 MAX orders and delivers zero 787s in November
+Boeing lost more 737 MAX orders and delivered zero 787s in November

 That brought Boeing deliveries in the first 11 months of the year to 118 jets.

-Airbus also had no new orders in November.
+Airbus also had no new orders in November and it had 11 orders cancelled, all of which were for the small Canadian-built A220 jets.

 The European planemaker delivered 64 jets — all of them passenger aircraft — bringing its total deliveries in the first 11 months of the year to 477 aircraft.

-The Airbus deliveries included two small A220 Canadian-built single-aisle jets and 54 in the A320 aircraft family, the competitor to Boeing’s 737.
+The Airbus deliveries included two A220s and 54 in the A320 aircraft family, the competitor to Boeing’s 737.

 Airbus delivered eight of the big widebody jets used on international long-haul routes: one A330-900neo and seven larger A350s.